BugShott/BugShott/README.md

 <summary>pony / inspo | copy boundaries idk Wtv is this </summary>

-asking —  inspo first please in my strawpage only since I don't have access to my at a book. copying my ponies by calming is yours IS an big no. because my ponies aren't use to be copied. and used.
+asking —  inspo first please ask in my strawpage only since I don't have access to my ata book. copying my ponies by calming is yours IS an big no. because my ponies aren't use to be copied. and used.